Johnryder23/VASP_workshop/docs/background.md

 !!! note
     Approximations do eventually enter KS-DFT.
 Namely the correction to the kinetic energy deriving from the interacting nature of the electrons, and all non-classical corrections to the electron–electron repulsion energy.
 The exchange-correlation functional ($E_{XC}$) deals with these terms, which we choose with `GGA` tag in the `INCAR`.

-VASPs main goal is solve the Kohn-Sham (KS) one electron orbitals of our system:
+VASPs main goal is to solve the Kohn-Sham (KS) one electron orbitals of our system:

 $$
 H^{ks}\psi_N{r}=\epsilon_n \psi_n(r)